JYU-IBA/potku/README.md

 in the `potku/` root directory

-(In case of errors in the build, try different command prompt ie. x64 Native Tools Command Prompt as an administrator) (In case of warnings run build again)
+(In case of errors in the build, try different command prompt ie. x64 Native Tools Command Prompt as an administrator)

+(In case of warnings, run build again)

 ## Data files